Malmesbury Morris

 It was the custom in Long Newnton, Wiltshire of marking Trinity Sunday & commemorating the granting of a common in Saxon times by having a maid of the town drape a garland of flowers around the neck of a bachelor from another parish while claiming a monetary payment and granting three kisses.
 In June 1641 Long Newnton men carrying the garland were met by a gang of about 80 men from nearby Malmesbury, led by one John Browne “with a hobby-horse and bells on his legs” and accompanied by bells & drums.
 “Win it and wear it” challenged one of the Malmesbury morris men, “come three score of you, you are but boies to we.”
 A bloody melee ensued.
 Magistrates termed it "an unlawful assembly" and six months later were still proceeding against some for actions of 'riot & battery'.

-The local Morris side does not appear to have survived the advent of the industrial revolution and the tradition seems to have died out in the Malmesbury area.
 This changed when Malmesbury Mixed Morris was formed in the summer of 2004 to provide a local Morris Dancing group for the Malmesbury area.
-Since the first meeting at the Market Room in Malmesbury Town Hall, the group has continued to develop and grow assisted by instruction from experienced dancers from Chippenham and Stroud Morris sides.
-In September 2005 we decided to change our name to Malmesbury Morris.
+In September 2005 we changed our name to Malmesbury Morris.

 Malmesbury Morris is a member of the Morris Federation.